lucascrx/EURECOM_SDN_assistance_DMM/SDN_Controler/README.md

 * **Topologies** is a folder where virtual networks are designed to test SDN controllers.

+*Note May, 17:*Several Hops mobility is working as well as loop over the network (when mobile node goes back to already visited network), when the mobile node reaches a new network a new tunnel is created between the current covering router and each old covering router which is not really efficient as 4 flows are pushed for each tunnel.

+Solved Issue : when the user goes back to a already visited network, instead of defining a tunnel which would be meaningless, the incoming packet are simply transferred to the local interface.

+Next Steps: consider other kinds of packets to handle than icmpv6, discuss about the efficiency of the multi hops and looping handling method; finish the writing the explication text.

 *Note May, 6:*Two flow tables are finally used : the first one is most of the time empty and miss entries are forwarded to the second one that is composed by the routing policies (routing flow triggered by